yoharnu/newontv.perl/README.md

-**The perl version is the only working version right now.
+Usage:

-Command line: perl new.pl sample-shows
+	perl newtv.pl sample-shows

-"sample-shows" is a file with a list of the shows you want to keep track of.
-Rename it to whatever you'd like
+*sample-shows is a list of shows to stay updated on